SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Results

 \subsection{Predicting molecular interactions}

-We start by evaluating \mname on four distinct types of molecular interactions, including drug-target interactions, drug-drug interactions, protein-protein interactions, and gene-disease associations, and we then compare \mname's performance to baseline methods.
+We start by evaluating \mname on four distinct types of molecular interactions, including drug-target interactions, drug-drug interactions, protein-protein interactions, and gene-disease interactions, and we then compare \mname's performance to baseline methods.

 In each interaction network, we randomly mask 30\% interactions as the holdout validation (20\%) and test (10\%) sets.
 The remaining 70\% interactions are used to train the \mname and each of the baselines.
 After training, each method is asked to predict whether pairs of entities in the test set will likely interact.